peteroupc/peteroupc.github.io/random.md

 - if cryptographic RNGs are fast enough for the application, or
 - if the PRNG is not _high quality_ (see "[**High-Quality RNGs: Requirements**](#Noncryptographic_PRNGs_Requirements)").

-If a noncryptographic PRNG is used, it SHOULD be automatically seeded in a way that seeds are almost certain to vary each time; this can be done either with a cryptographic RNG or using otherwise hard-to-predict data (see [**Seed Generation**](#Seed_Generation)).
+If a noncryptographic PRNG is used, it SHOULD be automatically seeded in a way that seeds are almost certain to vary each time; this can be done, for example, with a cryptographic RNG or using the method described in "[**Seed Generation for Noncryptographic RNGs**](#Seed_Generation_for_Noncryptographic_RNGs)".

 <a id=High_Quality_PRNG_Examples></a>
 ### High-Quality PRNG Examples